robhami/ZTM_face_recog/02_face_recog.md

     );
   }
 ```
-Use import code and API key code:
+Use import code and API key code given in Clarifai documentation and user profile:

 ```
 const Clarifai = require('clarifai');